By Scoop Malinowski

 So for Freddie Roach to admit Pacquiao lost to Mayweather is very strange and even suspicious.

-You have to wonder if Mayweather, who earned hundreds of millions in recent fights may have bribed Roach to admit that Mayweather lost to Pacquiao.
+You have to wonder if Mayweather, who earned hundreds of millions in recent fights may have bribed Roach to admit that Manny lost to Mayweather.
 Roach no longer earns the giant paydays he used to during Pacquiao’s heyday because Pacquiao is not as active as he was and his fights are not as lucrative as they were.
 So his cash flow could be needy.

 Mayweather and his advisor Al Haymon are known master manipulators.
 Mayweather has constantly and infamously manipulated fight contract terms to his own advantage.
 And Haymon?
 Well, Paulie Malignaggi once said: ‘Al Haymon can manipulate anything.
 What Al Haymon wants, Al Haymon gets.’

 So is it possible that Mayweather might have manipulated Roach to admit Mayweather defeated Pacquiao?

 It certainly is.
 And the timeline reinforces the possibility.
 Roach is on the record twice admitting Pac lost to Floyd, in August 2015 and February 2016.